-If you decide to appoint a legal representative to act on your behalf, it is advisable to do this as soon as possible after the accident.
+If you decide to appoint a Solicitor to act on your behalf, it is advisable to do this as soon as possible after the accident.

-What to Expect from an RTA Claims Solicitor
+What to Expect from a Personal Injury Solicitor

 At the very least:

-- Your RTA Claims Solicitor should have expertise in road traffic accident claims Being a victim of an RTA can be an incredibly stressful.
-Your RTA Solicitor’s objective should be:
+- Your Personal Injury Solicitor should have expertise in road traffic accident claims.
+Being a victim of a car accident can be an incredibly stressful.
+Your Personal Injury Solicitor’s objective should be: